SMosegaard/cds-vis/assignments/assignment-4/README.md

-# Portfolio 4 - Detecting Faces in Historical Newspapers
+# Assignment 4 - Detecting Faces in Historical Newspapers
 *By Sofie Mosegaard, 26-04-2024*

 This repository is designed to utilize a pretrained Convolutional Neural Network (CNN) for extracting meaningful information from image data.
 With the increase in image content in print media and advancements in technology, exploring this trend through automated face detection in newspapers becomes interesting.

 In recent years, face detection has emerged as a crucial technology for a wide range of applications.
 With the advancements in machine learning and computer vision, face detection algorithms have gained great accuracy and efficiency.
-The project employ the pretrained Multi-Task Cascaded CNN (MTCNN), which is a deep learning algorithm used for face detection.
-The model uses a cascading series of neural networks to detect, localise, and align facial features from images.
+The project employs the pretrained Multi-Task Cascaded CNN (MTCNN), which is a deep learning algorithm used for face detection.
+The model uses a cascading series of neural networks to detect, localize, and align facial features from images.
 More detailed information about the MTCNN model can be found [here](https://medium.com/@danushidk507/facenet-pytorch-pretrained-pytorch-face-detection-mtcnn-and-facial-recognition-b20af8771144).

-This project will specifically investigate the prevelance of images of human faces in historic newspapers over the last 200 years, by doing the following:
+This project will specifically investigate the prevalence of images of human faces in historic newspapers over the last 200 years, by doing the following:
-- Load the MTCNN model and initialize a dataframe with columns to store the results.
+- Loads the MTCNN model and initialize a dataframe with columns to store the results.
-- Iterate through historic newspapers to detect human faces using the MTCNN model and update the dataframe accordingly.
+- Iterates through historic newspapers to detect human faces using the MTCNN model and update the dataframe accordingly.
-- Calculate the total number of faces per decade and the percentage of issues with faces per dacade.
+- Calculates the total number of faces per decade and the percentage of issues with faces per decade.
-- Visualize the percentage of issues with faces per decade across newspapers.
+- Visualizes the percentage of issues with faces per decade across newspapers.
-- Save the dataframe and the plot in the ```out``` folder.
+- Saves the dataframe and the plot in the ```out``` folder.

 To gain a better understanding of the code, all functions in the script ```src/face_detector.py``` will have a short descriptive text.

 ## Data source

 In this repository, the pretrained MTCNN will detect faces in newspapers.
 The dataset is a collection of three historic Swiss newspapers: Gazette de Lausanne (GDL), Impartial (IMP), and Journal de Genève (JDG).
-The newspapers spans over 4,000 issues ranging from 1790s to 2010s.
+The newspapers span over 4,000 issues ranging from 1790s to 2010s.
 All newspapers are in black and white format and contains metadata in their titles.

 You can download the dataset [here](https://zenodo.org/records/3706863) and place it in the ```in``` folder.
 Make sure to unzip the data within the folder before executing the code.